CS342/2024-Intake/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10521599.svg)](https://doi.org/10.5281/zenodo.10521599)

 This repository contains the CS342 2024 Intake application.
-The CS342 2024 Intake is using the [Spezi](https://github.com/StanfordSpezi/Spezi) ecosystem and builds on top of the [Stanford Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication).
+The CS342 2024 Intake application is using the [Spezi](https://github.com/StanfordSpezi/Spezi) ecosystem and builds on top of the [Stanford Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication).

 > [!NOTE]
 > Do you want to try out the CS342 2024 Intake application?
 You can download it to your iOS device using [TestFlight](https://testflight.apple.com/join/Yp0Y24xT)!